Table of contents

 What is phone cloning?

 Phone cloning is a deliberate attack on your mobile device that aims to produce a perfect replica of it.
-When someone clones your device, they can intercept your call, use your apps, or even impersonate you while trying to scam your family or friends.
+When someone clones your phone, they can use your data, intercept your calls, or even impersonate you — and in some cases, someone can clone your phone without you knowing.

 How phone cloning works